haukurtg/e2edfconverter/README.md

 When you leave the default glob in place the converter will also try `.eeg` files in the folder—yes, that old-as-dust format—which usually works unless the file dates back to the EEG stone age.
 ```

 The CLI keeps only the dominant sampling-rate channels (mirrors FieldTrip), fakes anonymised IDs when you don’t give it patient metadata, and logs what it threw away.
 Want deterministic metadata?
 Point `--patient-json` at a file full of `{"glob": "Patient*.e", "PatientName": "..."}` blocks and it’ll do the substitutions.
+Need machine-learning labels or custom rates?
+Add `--json-sidecar` to emit an events/metadata `.json` next to the EDF, and pass `--resample-to 256` (for example) to resample everything before writing.

 ## Looking at the result